 You can mix our doughs in a big bucket with a Danish dough whisk, which is our standard, or you can mix in a stand mixer.
-Jeff and I tend to use the bucket, because it is one less thing to wash, but some people find that it is easier to make the doughs in a mixer and then transfer them.
-Either way produces wonderful dough, so pick your own way.
+The bucket’s great, because it’s one less thing to wash, but some people find that it is easier to make the doughs in a mixer and then transfer them.
+Either way produces wonderful dough…

-In the video I share a few tricks for mixing up Brioche that are even faster than what we wrote in the book.
-I love the taste of this buttery bread and the mini versions are wonderful because they take a fraction of the time to rest and bake.
-They make perfect soft buns for dinner or you can spread them with preserves for breakfast.
+In this video: some tricks for mixing up Brioche that are even faster than what’s in the books.
+The mini versions are wonderful because they take a fraction of the time to rest and bake, and make perfect soft buns for dinner.
+Or spread them with preserves for breakfast.

 The equipment I used in the video: